drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 Increasing internet penetration and smarter, more powerful devices have made Malaysia's e-commerce market among the strongest it has ever been.
 Consumers are increasingly flocking online to purchase products and services.
 This means Malaysia e-commerce statistics are crucial to the creation of effective content strategies for publishers and affiliate marketers targeting the country.

 Therefore, this project aims to produce an e-commerce analytics dashboard that helps to optimize e-commerce operations and to improve profitability by leveraging the insights provided by Shopee e-commerce data.
 Sales data will be used to identify which products are selling well and which are not, to understand seasonal trends and to optimize pricing strategies.
-> Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.

 ## 🌎Background